How you get paid while you’re off of work and why you could be receiving less wage loss than you’re entitled

-Q. When does workers’ comp start paying for lost wages?
+When does workers’ comp start paying for lost wages?

-Q. Can you claim workers’ comp lost wages on taxes?
+Can you claim workers’ comp lost wages on taxes?

-A. Workers’ comp lost wages payments made under are income tax free.
+In Michigan, workers’ comp lost wages payments made under are income tax free.
 This is because these payments are calculated using the “after-tax” value of an employee’s average weekly wage.
 We recommend consulting a tax professional to determine if a tax return needs to be filed and what must be claimed.

-Q. What happens if I’m receiving the wrong workers’ comp lost wages rate?
+What happens if I’m receiving the wrong workers’ comp lost wages rate?